List of D.Gray-man chapters

 The manga series has been licensed for an English-language release in North America by Viz Media.
-Viz released the first collected volume of the series on May 2, 2006, and, as of July 6, 2021, the twenty-seven current volumes have been released.
+Viz released the first collected volume of the series on May 2, 2006, and, as of November 14, 2023, twenty-eight volumes have been released.
 Individual chapters of the series are called nights (e.g. "The 32nd Night"), and the volume name is merely a phrase at the top of the back cover.